klory/al-folio/_pages/about.md

 My interests are in machine learning now, specifically in computer vision and deep learning, more specifically in image retrieval and image generation.

-I also photograph, and play badminton and learn Spanish!
+I also photograph, and play basketball, badminton and practice Spanish!

+<h1><a href="https://docs.google.com/document/d/14j899I3dGMRYos3pleLSCxTNHHlWzBPlr9_dfkxSwZM/edit?usp=sharing" target="_blank"> A may-not-up-to-date Resume</a></h1>